Afr0t/imacodeAI/README.md

 ## License
 📝
-This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.

 ## Contact
 📧